 The Cranston Street Armory Reuse Plan is an ongoing process led by the State of Rhode Island and a Steering Committee made up of community members and other stakeholders.
-The goal of the study is to develop a roadmap for the State to work with private partners to return the historic armory to active use.
+The goal of the plan is to develop a roadmap for the State to work with private partners to return the historic armory to active use.

-To learn about the progress of the reuse study so far, read our interim report on the state of the armory here [PDF].
+Read our interim report on the state of the armory here [PDF].

 Did you know?